Winter fishing for trout

 I recently found myself on my favorite water at 8am with frost on the ground and 22-degree temperatures.
 My companion hopped out of the car and asked if this was crazy and I thought about that for a minute before I remarked, “nah, we just love fishing”.

 Who doesn’t prefer wet wading in warm sunshine over winter fishing?
 But the upside to winter fishing is that there are fewer anglers on the water.
-I also like the challenge of finding the fly that is going to entice a take when I am sure that fish would rather conserve energy and not move.
+I also like the challenge of identifying the fly that will provoke a take when I am sure that fish would rather conserve energy and not move.
 My favorite water generally endures the worst of times during the winter season – a combination of low, clear water and painfully slow flow makes for challenging fly-fishing.
-In these conditions I find that I am changing out flies regularly, which is also a challenge with fingers that are stiff from freezing temps.
+In these conditions I am changing out flies regularly - usually a challenge with fingers that are stiff from freezing temps.

 Within an hour my companion was lamenting his choice of clothes.
-This time of year, he is usually fishing tail waters that are considerably warmer.
-“I forgot how cold these Northern Virginia waters can be in winter”, he commented.
-I, on the other hand, am getting used to the strategic approach to layering that produces a goldilocks effect of being ‘not too hot and not too cold’ while fishing in winter.
+This time of year he usually fishes tail waters that are considerably warmer.
+He commented on how he had forgotten how cold Northern Virginia streams can be in winter.
+I, on the other hand, have gotten used to a strategic approach involving layering to respond to both warm and cold temps while fishing in Northern Virginia winters.

 So, how should you be dressing for winter fishing in Virginia?